-3.15.7 Speech, Language, and Hearing Services
+3.16.7 Speech, Language, and Hearing Services

 The CHRP cooperatively sponsors a clinic for clients with communicative disorders.
-Speechlanguage, literacy, and hearing evaluations, and therapy are available to students at reduced rates.
-The Speech, Language, and Hearing Clinic is located at UALR.
+Speech, language, literacy, and hearing evaluations and therapy are available to students at reduced rates.
+The clinic also offers assistive listening devices, audiologic rehabilitation, and hearing aid services.
+The Speech and Hearing Clinic is located at UALR.
 For information, call (501) 569-3155.

-3.15.8 Rape Crisis Hotline
+3.16.8 Rape Crisis Hotline